Policies of the Triton Principal Herald

 2.8.2 Golden Dolphin may maintain whatever staff deemed necessary but will include Opal Pursuivant to manage Notifications in a timely fashion.

-2.9.1 All submissions received by Golden Dolphin shall be included on a Letter of Presentation, which shall be posted in the Atlantian Kingdom Garden on OSCAR (the Online System for Commentary And Response.)
-Such Letters of Presentation will normally be posted on a monthly basis.
-In no case will more than 60 days elapse between Letters of Presentation.
-Submissions without payment will be held from the Letter of Presentation until full payment has been made.
+2.9.1 All materials submitted to Golden Dolphin will be compiled in a Letter of Presentation (LoP) and published on OSCAR (the Online System for Commentary and Response) within the Atlantian Kingdom Garden on a monthly basis In no case will more than 60 days elapse between Letters of Presentation.
+Submissions without payment will not be included in the Letter of Presentation until the submitter pays in full.

-2.9.3 Accepted items will be forwarded for consideration to the College of Arms following the current requirements for submissions under the published policies of the Laurel Office.
-The only items which may be submitted to the College of Arms without appearing on a Letter of Presentation for the appropriate month are releases of previously registered materials, withdrawals or corrections of items previously submitted to the College of Arms, transfers of previously registered items by heraldic will or properly drawn transfer documents, or items which were pended from a previous Letter of Presentation for reasons which have been resolved.
+2.9.3 Accepted items shall be forwarded for consideration to the College of Arms following the current requirements for submissions under the published policies of the Laurel Office (Society Level).
+The only items which may be submitted to the College of Arms without appearing on a Letter of Presentation, withdrawals or corrections of items previously submitted to the College of Arms, or items which were pended from a previous Letter of Presentation for reasons which have been resolved.

-2.9.4 Golden Dolphin will be responsible for meeting all requirements of the Laurel Office with regard to provision of submissions forms, documentation and coordinating with Coral Branch to ensure payment for any submissions forwarded to the College of Arms for consideration.
+2.9.4 Golden Dolphin is responsible for meeting all requirements of the Laurel Office concerning the provision of submissions forms, documentation and coordinating with Coral Branch to ensure payment for any submissions forwarded to the College of Arms for consideration.

 2.9.5 Items will be returned only for specific and unquestionable violations of the Standards for Evaluation of Names and Armory (commonly called SENA), including problems of style, conflict with previously registered items or other issues that Golden Dolphin reasonably believes would prevent registration of the submission by the College of Arms.

-2.9.6 Items may be pended for incomplete paperwork, for clarification of the submitter's intent or for issues that may not be a specific violation of SENA but which Golden Dolphin feels might negatively affect the submission when considered by the College of Arms.
+2.9.6 Items may be pended for incomplete paperwork, to clarify the submitter's intent, or for issues that may not be a specific violation of SENA but which Golden Dolphin feels might negatively affect the submission when considered by the College of Arms.

-2.9.7 Official notification of actions taken both in kingdom and by Laurel will be sent by Opal Pursuivant to each submitter via email using the Online System for Notifications function of OSCAR.
+2.9.7 Official notification of actions taken both in the kingdom and by Laurel shall be communicated by Opal Pursuivant to each submitter via email using the Online System for Notifications function of OSCAR.
 Opal will use email, the kingdom e-list, Facebook pages and/or any other reasonable method of communication to contact submitters who do not respond to the initial notification e-mail.

 2.9.8 Opal will send US Postal Letters of Notification for any electronic notification that is not ‘picked up’ within 30 days of the initial email.

-2.9.9 Notifications will outline the result of the consideration of their submission at kingdom and then Laurel.
-Such Letters of Notification will specify the details of the submission in question and in the case of a return or pend indicate the reason for the action, offer advice and help to address the reasons for the action and specify the period within which the submitter may make a resubmission without payment of further fees.
+2.9.9 Notifications will outline the result of the consideration of their submission at the kingdom level, and then at Society (Laurel Office).
+Such Letters of Notification will specify the details of the submission in question and a return or pend indicate the reason for the action, offer advice and assistance with resolving the reasons for the action, and specify the period within which the submitter may make a resubmission without payment of further fees.

-2.10.1 The Triton Principal Herald and the Golden Dolphin Herald, current and past, shall be ex-officio members of both the College of Arms and OSCAR.
-They are expected to participate by following Atlantian submissions and providing support and defense for them and to support other kingdoms, Wreath and Pelican Sovereigns of Arms with commentary equal to the heralds’ skills.
+2.10.1 The Triton Principal Herald and the Golden Dolphin Herald, current and past, shall be ex officio members of both the College of Arms and OSCAR.
+They are responsible for participating in the submissions process by following Atlantian submissions and providing support and defense for them and to support other kingdoms, Wreath and Pelican Sovereigns of Arms with commentary equal to the heralds’ skills.

 2.11 Reporting for Official Courts